 Alan Jeffares

-I’m a 3rd year Machine Learning PhD student at the University of Cambridge in the Department of Applied Mathematics.
+I’m a 4th-year Machine Learning PhD student at the University of Cambridge in the Department of Applied Mathematics.
 I am interested in building a better understanding of empirical phenomena in deep learning (e.g. double descent, optimization heuristics) and developing methodological advances from these insights (e.g. deep ensembles, mixture-of-experts).
 I hold an MSc in Machine Learning from University College London and a BSc in Statistics from University College Dublin.
-I have previously worked as a Data Scientist at Accenture’s global center for R&D innovation and in the Insight Research Center for Data Analytics.
+Previously, I have interned in the deep learning team at Microsoft Research, Redmond and worked as a Data Scientist at Accenture’s global center for R&D innovation.
 Email at: aj659 [at] cam [dot] ac [dot] uk.

 🗞️ News 🗞️

 September 2024 → New paper accepted at NeurIPS2024!
 This paper develops a simplified model of a neural network to uncover insights into double descent, grokking, gradient boosting, and linear mode connectivity.
-Check out our Twitter threads for a bite-sized summary – part I, part II, & part III (coming soon).
+Check out our Twitter threads for a bite-sized summary – part I & part II.

 June 2024 → Excited to have begun my internship at Microsoft Research Redmond for the summer where I’ll be working on discrete optimization and mixture-of-expert models under the brilliant Lucas Liu and the deep learning team.